arnesh23/Fantastic-Fermentor/README.md

  ### Getting Started

   Users are only able to view all the recipes available in our database and also publish their own if they have a FerMentor account.
-Therefore, we used bcrypt for our password hashing function, with the use of simple database authentication, each request makes a call to the database to match a user with an authentication token.
+We used bcrypt for our password hashing function, with the use of simple database authentication, each request makes a call to the database to match a user with an authentication token.
 The use of bcrypt allowed us to create our user Sign Up/ Log In authentication.

 (Giphy about registering and loggin in)